Cougar attack south of Edmonton leaves boy with 200 staples and nightmares | CBC News

 Despite his severe injuries, Chay says Cason was more worried about whether the other kids were attacked and if they were safe.

-"He has been crying a lot and making sure that all the other people that were there with him were OK.
-He kept asking about his sister, and if the cougar just got him and if they were OK."
+"He has been crying a lot and making sure that all the other people that were there with him were okay.
+He kept asking about his sister, and if the cougar just got him and if they were okay."